finbourne/lusid-sdk-java-preview/sdk/docs/PostingModulesApi.md

     PostingModulesApi apiInstance = new PostingModulesApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the Posting Module to be updated.
     String code = "code_example"; // String | The code of the Posting Module to be updated.
 Together with the scope this uniquely identifies the Posting Module.
-    PostingModuleDetails postingModuleDetails = new PostingModuleDetails(); // PostingModuleDetails | The details to be updated for the posting module. try {
+    PostingModuleDetails postingModuleDetails = new PostingModuleDetails(); // PostingModuleDetails | The new details for the Posting Module. try {
-      PostingModuleResponse result = apiInstance.updatePostingModuleDetails(scope, code, postingModuleDetails);
+      PostingModuleResponse result = apiInstance.setPostingModuleDetails(scope, code, postingModuleDetails);
       System.out.println(result);
     } catch (ApiException e) {
-      System.err.println("Exception when calling PostingModulesApi#updatePostingModuleDetails");
+      System.err.println("Exception when calling PostingModulesApi#setPostingModuleDetails");
       System.err.println("Status code: " + e.getCode());
       System.err.println("Reason: " + e.getResponseBody());
       System.err.println("Response headers: " + e.getResponseHeaders());